electron/website/blog/dec-quiet-month-21.md

 ## Why is this happening?

-In short, while maintainers are happy and engaged with the project, THE WORLD IS TIRED.
+In short, while maintainers are happy and engaged with the project, _THE WORLD IS TIRED_.
 December is a quiet month for most companies, so we want to give our maintainers a chance to recharge.
 We encourage other projects to consider similar measures.

 ## Should I be worried about the future of Electron?